NOTE: Analysis is mixed in with the relation of

 The argument that Jean Renault made, that Cooper brought the nightmare to Twin Peaks, has no weight if one isn't looking at from Jean's viewpoint.
 Deaths were already happening.
 Laura had been killed.
 Death is what brought Cooper to Twin Peaks.
 What is more important is that Jean says Cooper changed the dream to a nightmare.

 Only good things seem to follow the pure-in-heart Dougie-Cooper.
 He wins thousands of dollars, gets the family out of debt and provides for their future.
 He reveals corruption, carries a cherry pie to a high-noon-at-five-thirty showdown, and the Mitchum brothers have a change in nature to being good guys.
 One begins to have the feeling of a too-good-to-be-true dream.
+The viewer loves what is happening but is also made uncomfortable by it.

 (1) Cut to a man playing piano ("Smokey Miles", aka "Count Smokula", Robert Miles), (2) then to a restaurant booth in which sit Rodney and Bradley celebrating with Cooper-Dougie.
 They pour Cooper-Dougie champagne.